hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/0-welcome.md

 <https://tenor.com/view/stroopwafel-caramel-gif-5308327> <!-- .element: class="attribution" -->

+note:
+Who has heard about stroopwafels already?
+If you haven't: a stroopwafel is the best cookie in the world.
-I actually brought some stroopwafels with me, because in my country we have plenty of them.
+And of course I brought some with me, because in my country we have plenty of them.
 So feel free to grab one after the talk.
 Or DURING the talk, if you get bored.
-I didn't say WHEN you get bored, mind you!
+Mind you, I didn't say WHEN you get bored!
 I said IF you get bored!
 There's a big difference!
+Or at least I hope there is.